Introduction to Student Life

 In accordance with UC's "public" character, the university has long served talented individuals regardless of means.
 As early as 1897, financial aid was available for "needy and deserving" students.
 More than a century later, UC Berkeley combines outstanding teaching and research programs with broad access for students of all means — educating more federal Pell Grant recipients from low-income families than all eight Ivy League universities combined.
 Seventeen percent of UC Berkeley freshmen are the first in their families to attend college.

 The University of California is composed of 10 campuses, each with a distinctive character.
 The San Francisco campus was added to the University in 1873, Davis began classes in 1909, the Los Angeles campus in 1919, Riverside in 1954, Santa Barbara in 1958, San Diego in 1960, and Santa Cruz and Irvine in 1965.
 UC Merced opened as UC’s 10th campus in fall 2005.
 The University has five law schools, five medical schools, and schools of architecture, business administration, education, engineering, and many others.

-UC campuses have a full-time faculty of about 8,800, and the total enrollment is about 220,000 students, most of them California residents.
+UC campuses have a full-time faculty of about 8,800, and the total enrollment is about 270,000 students, most of them California residents (about 75 percent).
 Nearly 25 percent are graduate students.
 Some 480 laboratories, extension centers, and research and field stations strengthen teaching and research while providing public service to California and the country.